Her Signature, Their Regret

 The lawyer nodded.
 “Don’t worry.
 I’ll take care of it.”

-They went over a few more details.
-Once Abigail confirmed that she would have the divorce certificate in thirty days, she stood to leave.
+They reviewed a few final details.
+Once Abigail confirmed she would have the divorce certificate in thirty days, she stood to leave.

-The moment she stepped outside, a burst of cheers erupted from a nearby restaurant.
+The moment she stepped outside, cheers erupted from a nearby restaurant.

-Then a familiar little voice carried clearly into her ears.
-"Dad!
+Then a familiar little voice rang out, bright and excited.
+“Dad!
 Mom, kiss!
-I want the electric toy car too!"
+I want the electric toy car too!”

-Not far away, a crowd had gathered around the restaurant, three rows deep inside and out.
-In the center, under everyone's attention, Trent and Bianca stood side by side like the stars of the evening, gazing at each other with open tenderness.
+Not far away, a crowd packed around the restaurant, three rows deep inside and out.
+In the center, under everyone’s attention, Trent and Bianca stood side by side like the stars of the night, gazing at each other with open tenderness.

 Last Chapters